Mandy Northcutt was a group exercise coordinator and certified personal trainer before deciding to pursue higher education as a career.

 She says the support she has received in the program has been the biggest highlight.
 “I might have chaos, six kids in the background.
 Maybe the triplets aren’t wanting to go to bed when they’re supposed to,” she says.
 “There’s such a big understanding.
 We are helpful to each other, we lift each other up, and we’re accepting of all of our circumstances to get our work done.”

-Along the way, professors have been integrating planning for dissertations, which start next year for her cohort.
+Along the way, professors have been integrating planning for dissertations.
 That way, students don’t go into it without ideas.
 “We’ve already been looking at it, going through the process, and seeing what’s feasible,” she says.
 “Although it is integrated in our coursework for the class, it has allowed us to look at different types of research design, practice with our research question, and learn the statistics, how to analyze the data.”